 Buying from us

-Review our catalogue by Pdf or by Post.
+Review our catalogue by Pdf (Download from the website) or by Post.
 If you see a lot/s you would like to bid on, enter them on a bid form, email or call us.
-You can also attend one of our Public Auctions.

 You buy lots by placing the highest bid.
-You win a lot by being the last person with their bidding number in the air, during a Public Auction.
-Or having the highest bid value in a Postal Auction.
 In a Postal Auction having the highest bid does not automatically mean you buy it at your top bid.
 An example of Postal bidding; Bidder A places £100 on lot 123.
 Bidder B places £200 on lot 123.
-Bidder B has the highest bid but will win the lot at £110 (which is one bid step over Bidder A).
+Bidder B has the highest bid but will win the lot at £110 (which is one bid step (Bid Steps below) over Bidder A).

 Estimates and Reserves

-Lots offered in either type of auction will have an Estimate and Reserve.
+Lots offered in a postal auction will have an Estimate and Reserve.
 The Estimate value is generally set by the auction as a market sale value.
+Some Estimates that appear low can be lots vendors looking to clear or reoffered and reduced.
 Lots can sell at any price from the reserve price and can be over the estimate value.
 The Reserve is a value set by the vendor or the auction house as a percentage of estimate.
 AVH Stamp Auction reserves are generally 80% of the estimate value (generally rounded to a bid step).
 A reserve set by the vendor can be any value up to the estimate value.

 AVH Auction bid steps are;